 Volunteers provide confidential intercessory prayer when requested by the church, its members or others.
 Volunteers are contacted by other team members to pass on the prayer requests.
 This is an excellent opportunity for those constrained by time or mobility to offer their gift of prayer on behalf of others.
 Please select P10 on your Time & Talents Covenant.

 Hospital Visitation Team

-Volunteers visit hospitalized members and other persons related to the church once or twice a month in local hospitals and medical rehab facilities, when public health conditions permit and when the need arises.
-Volunteers choose a specific day of the month and a specific hospital for their visit.
+Volunteers visit hospitalized members once or twice a month in local hospitals and medical rehab facilities, when public health conditions permit and when the need arises.
+Volunteers choose a specific day of the month and (sometimes) a specific hospital for their visit.
 Visitors are encouraged to keep church staff advised of the status and special needs, if any, of these hospitalized members after each scheduled visit.
-Volunteers are sent a calendar each month as a reminder of their visitation day(s).
+Volunteers receive a calendar each month as a reminder of their visitation day(s).
 Volunteers receive a training booklet and call the Care and Concern Line on their assigned visitation dates to learn of needed visits.
 Please select P11 on your Time & Talents Covenant.